There are few parts of business that the Covid-19 pandemic hasn’t impacted, in some cases creating pervasive and long-lasting change.

 Along with more dispersed and remote working practices comes a heightened risk to data security.
 Employees using personal devices and VPNs for business use, exposed to heightened levels of phishing attacks or unfamiliar with cloud-based applications and storage unwittingly create holes in security, as do access permissions that are not set with correct policies, controls and parameters.

-Working from home exposes corporate and personal data in a significantly more vulnerable environment.
+Although working from home is becoming a requirement for many jobs, it exposes corporate and personal data in a significantly more vulnerable environment.
 With remote and flexible working clearly becoming part of the ‘new normal’, businesses must think about how to reshape and reinforce data security to protect employees’ home networks as part of their corporate infrastructure.

 Many of the changes made in response to the global pandemic are likely to have been part of longer-term plan.
 However, Covid-19 changed the rules and created urgency.
 We certainly don’t know exactly what the post-pandemic business environment looks like.
 But we do know that good data management – as always – will be critical.